renjiewang888/LitePIG/README.md

 We can made some notebooks available.
 You can find simple example notebooks.

 # Waveform generation
-We are going to demonstrate how you might generate the wafeform.
+We are going to demonstrate how you might generate the waveform.
 The first thing is import the necessary modules:
 ```
 import numpy as np
 import copy